Incompressible Optimal Transport and Applications in Fluid Mixing: Analysis of Problem Structure

-In the context of the Riemannian structure, these are the necessary conditions for a vector field $v$ with image $\tau$ to be \emph{horizontal} with respect to the submersion on $\text{Sdiff}(\Omega)$.
-We will say more about this in the extended version of this article.
+In the context of the Riemannian submersion, these are the necessary conditions for a vector field $v$ with image $\tau$ to be \emph{horizontal} with respect to the submersion on $\text{Sdiff}(\Omega)$.
+We will say more about this in follow-up work.